ltb-project/ltb-common/README.md

-# Framew'ork
+# LTB-LDAP

-common code base / library for ltb projects
+common library for ltb projects usage of ldap.

 This covers the 3 following projects